davegoblue/TestCodingShortcuts/README.md

 * AdditionalCoding_v006 assesses several variants of 12k deals of JB and DDB
 * AdditionalCoding_v006 compares multiple game types given a common target and starting conditions

+### Expansions week of 16-JAN-2017
+* AdditionalCoding_v006 compares a higher deal target for multiple games with the same starting conditions